Information for Prospective Graduate Students

 The CEE Department adheres to the general University of Delaware deadlines for admission:

-- July 1 for the fall semester
+- July 1 for Fall semester, final deadline

 Upon admission to the CEE Department, each graduate student is required to choose an advisor who is close to his/her field of interest.
 However, the process of matching students with advisors often begins before an application is even submitted and continues throughout the admission cycle.